akaKawasaki/cryptide-db/README.md

   - The official server for the Cryptide Discord Bot.

 ----
-*This discord bot is and forever will bed licensed under the Apache 2.0, unless stated otherwise with a separate license.
+*This discord bot is licensed under the Apache 2.0, unless stated otherwise with a separate license.
 Any violation of the policy of this licence may result in a DMCA takedown.*